dwzhu-pku/PoSE/README.md

 pip install -r requirements.txt
 ```
 Additionally, as we utilize [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluation on standard benchmarks, please install lm-eval-harness under the `helper/` folder.

+As for the datasets, we have provided them in this [link](https://huggingface.co/datasets/dwzhu/PoSE-Datasets/tree/main) for reproduction purpose.

 ### Data, Models and Computation Resources
 We have conducted experiments with Llama-7B, Llama2-7B, and GPT-J-6B, Baichuan2-7B.